 A staple side dish in south Louisiana homes, Cajun smothered potatoes is beloved for its humble ingredients, simplistic preparation, and sky-high comfort food level.
 Once you get the hang of preparing this basic recipe, you’ll be able to add whatever meats and veggies you have on hand to it, making it a one-pot meal ace-in-the-hole you’ll be glad to have on a busy weeknight.

 Are you a potato head?
 I mean, a lover of all things potatoes?
 I most definitely am, and lucky for me (thank you Lord), so is Mark.
-We eat potatoes like three times a week all year around.
+We eat potatoes like three times a week, all year round.
 The only thing we usually change up is the type of potato.
 Yep.
 We almost always have sweet potatoes and russet potatoes or Yukon Golds on hand.
 We also enjoy the more fancy French fingerlings, Austrian crescent, and LaRette’s when they show up at our local produce market from time to time.

 But, There’s No Potatoes Like Cajun Smothered Potatoes